metalsmith/metalsmith.io/src/step-by-step/index.njk.md

 ---
 title: "Metalsmith: Step by step"
-description: "A step-by-step walkthrough of how to Metalsmith"
+description: A step-by-step walkthrough of how to Metalsmith
 layout: "home.njk"
 ---